paakowamoquandoh/Modern-React-Landing/README.md

-# calculator-app
-Made with 3 different themes
+# A modern AI web page built with react